thoughtbot/upcase/README.md

 # Upcase

-Upcase is a Rails 5 app deployed to Heroku.
+Upcase is a Rails application deployed to Heroku.

 # Development